How to Choose the Right MRP System

-As a small manufacturer that’s a lot of money to spend on software.
+As a modern manufacturer that’s a lot of money to spend on software.

 Which is why you want to stick to MRPs which have been designed for similar purposes as ERP but on a smaller scale, with the features that you really need.

 2. Taking Control of Your Inventory Should be a Priority